homologay/bored-algebra/README.md

 # Bored Algebra

 Commutative algebra in rust.

-This project is still in the early phases, so the API changes quite rapidly.
-I wouldn't recommend using it yet.
+Or, how-abstract-can-we-get-in-stable-rust?

+This project is experimental, and I'm still a relative noob.
+I hope it will be useful at some point, however.

 ## Motivation